Hat Creek, How Do I Fish This

 Dry fly fishing on Hat Creek in the early summer continues to be best during mid-mornings and evenings.

-Must have fly patterns to bring in the summer are caddis, trico, and yellow sally patterns again in size 14 – 18.
+Must have fly patterns to bring in the summer are caddis, trico, and yellow sally patterns in size 14 – 18.

 June will bring about the Green Drake hatch allowing you to again throw big patterns to rising fish.
+This hatch and be a hit or miss and will usually take place in the evening.

 Fall